 Los Angeles is home to some of the country’s best sushi restaurants.
 The city plays a critical role in America’s sushi history, with the first sushi shop in the U.S. opening its doors in LA’s Little Tokyo neighborhood over 50 years ago.
 Since then, the craving for sushi has proliferated and you’d be hard pressed to stumble upon a strip mall in LA that doesn’t feature a sushi restaurant.

 The meal tends to go one of two ways: ordering nigiri and maybe a hand roll or two a la carte or opting for an omakase dinner where you “trust the chef.”
 The latter is usually reserved for special occasions since it typically commands a higher price tag, especially if a renowned sushi chef is preparing the meal.
-An omakase dinner can easily go for more than $300 per person in a large city like LA, but it doesn’t have to be.
+An omakase dinner can easily go for more than $300 per person in a large city like LA.

 While there’s no shortage of high-end sushi restaurants, affordable omakase options do exist if you know where to look.
-Try these high-quality omakases for under $100 in one of the sushi capitals of the world.
+Try these high-quality omakase meals for under $100 in one of the sushi capitals of the world.

 11060 Washington Blvd